-Independent Cost Analysis.
-An independent analysis of program/project resources (including budget) and financial management associated with the program/project content over the program's budget horizon, conducted by an impartial body independent from the management or advocacy chain of the program/project.
-ICA includes, but is not limited to, the assessment of cost estimates, budgets, and schedules in relation to a program/project and a program's constituent projects' technical content, performance, and risk.
+Independent Cost Analysis (ICA).
+An independent analysis of program resources (including budget) and financial management associated with the program content over the program's budget horizon, conducted by an impartial body independent from the management or advocacy chain of the program.
+ICA includes, but is not limited to, the assessment of cost estimates, budgets, and schedules in relation to the program and its constituent projects' technical content, performance, and risk.
 ICAs may include Independent Cost Estimates (ICE), assessment of resource management, distribution and planning, and verification of cost-estimating methodologies.
-(ICAs are not life cycle cost estimates but are assessments of the adequacy of the budget and management practices to accomplish the work scope through the budget horizon; as such, ICAs can be performed for programs/projects when a life cycle ICE is not warranted.)
+(ICAs are not life-cycle cost estimates but are assessments of the adequacy of the budget and management practices to accomplish the work scope through the budget horizon; as such, ICAs can be performed for programs/projects when a life-cycle ICE is not warranted.)

-Independent Cost Estimate.
-An independent program/project cost estimate prepared by an office or other entity that is not under the supervision, direction, advocacy, or control of the program/project (or its chain of command) that is responsible for carrying out the development or acquisition of the program/project.
-An ICE is bounded by the program/project scope (total life cycle through all phases), schedule, technical content, risk, ground rules, and assumptions and is conducted with objectivity and the preservation of integrity of the cost estimate.
+Independent Cost Estimate (ICE).
+An independent project cost estimate prepared by an office or other entity that is not under the supervision, direction, advocacy, or control of the project (or its chain of command) that is responsible for carrying out the development or acquisition of the program/project.
+An ICE is bounded by the project scope (total life cycle through all phases), schedule, technical content, risk, ground rules, and assumptions and is conducted with objectivity and the preservation of integrity of the cost estimate.
 ICEs are generally developed using parametric approaches that are tailored to reflect the design, development state, difficulty, and expertise of team members.